 Why do I feel stupid?
 Because over the last 10 years, more than a few people have commented that a Killer Bug isn't a tenkara fly.
 More than a few people have advocated fishing with a longer line.
 More than a few people have advocated manipulating the fly.

 I have caught lots of fish with a Killer Bug, but using a Killer Bug much of the time led me down a blind alley where I could neither see nor appreciate the benefits of the longer line or the fly manipulation.

 I am sure that in the future I will not always fish a hackled fly and I will not always fish a line longer than the rod and I will not always manipulate the fly - just as I will not always fish for trout and I will not always fish in mountain streams.
 However, I am a lot more aware and a lot more appreciative of the way that the various aspects of tenkara fishing all fit together.

 I should point out that the line I fished with, while longer than I've ever used (with few exceptions), was not really a long line.
 The fishing was clearly within the realm of keiryu tenkara (mountain stream tenkara) rather than honryu tenkara (main flow or main river tenkara).
-I was using a TenkaraBum 36 with a 15' size 3.5 line and about 6' of 5X tippet.
-Honryu tenkara anglers will use 4 to 4.5m rods with lines of up to 7m and even longer.
+I was using a 3.6 meter rod with a bit under 5m of line.
+Honryu tenkara anglers will use 4 to 4.5m rods with lines of 7m or even longer.

-When "tenkara" fishing in rivers, I have almost always used keiryu rods as long as 6.3m, with a line shorter than the rod, following my "long rod, short line" approach to getting excellent drag-free drifts.
-Now that I have had my AHA! moment, I think in the future I will use tenkara rods, lines longer than the rod, and fly manipulation rather than dead drifts.
+When "tenkara" fishing in rivers, I have often used keiryu rods as long as 6.3m, with a line shorter than the rod, following my "long rod, short line" approach to getting excellent drag-free drifts, often using a fly without hackle.
+Now that I have had my AHA! moment, I think in the future I will use tenkara rods, lines longer than the rod, hackled flies and fly manipulation rather than dead drifts.